Open-Astrophysics-Bookshelf/introductory-topics/README.md

-# Notes for AST 208, "Planets and Telescopes"
+# Planet and Telescopes

+Part of the [Open Astrophysics Bookshelf](http://open-astrophysics-bookshelf.git hub.io/).
+A pdf of these notes is available at [https://www.pa.msu.edu/~ebrown/docs/AST208-notes.pdf](http://www.pa.msu.edu/~ebrown/docs/AST208-notez.pdf).

 These notes were written while teaching a sophomore-level astronomy course at Michigan State University.
 The background required is an introductory calculus sequence and a freshman-level physics course.
+The reason for the odd juxtaposition of topics is that the course was created from the merger of two undergraduate courses, one of which was a laboratory course with observing done at the campus observatory.

-These notes are meant to supplement the course's main texts, Lissauer and de Pater (2013)  and Bennett et al. (2013).
+These notes were meant to supplement the course's main texts, Ryden and Peterson, _Foundations of Astrophysics_, and Taylor, _An Introduction to Error Analysis_.
 The text layout uses the [`tufte-book`](https://tufte-latex.github.io/tufte-latex/) LaTeX class:  the main feature is a large right margin in which the students can take notes; this margin also holds small figures and sidenotes.
 Exercises are embedded throughout the text.
 These range from ``reading exercises'' to longer, more challenging problems.
 Because the exercises are spread throughout the text, there is a "List of Exercises" in the front matter to help with looking for specific problems.

 ## License